iaacornus/silverblue-postinstall_upgrade/README.md

 ***

-# Mount external drives and perhaps add it to `/etc/fstab`
+# Mount external drives

-If you have an external drive, which you can find with `lsblk` or `fdisk -l` and mount it using:
+If you have an external drive, which you can find with `lsblk` or `fdisk -l` and mount using:

 ```bash
 sudo mount /dev/sdX <dir>
 ```

+## Automatically mount in boot

 To automatically mount it in boot, include the drive in `/etc/fstab`, you need the `UUID` of the drive and its mount point.
-List the drives and their `UUID` with `lsblk -f` and add it to `/etc/fstab` with format of:
+To do so, list the drives and their `UUID` with `lsblk -f` and add it to `/etc/fstab` with format of:

 ```
 # Ignore the comments, this is and example to fstab entry, don't copy and paste this, your system won't boot